 The last time inflation ravaged household budgets the issues were more about clothing your family and putting food on the table; but shopping’s moved on from the Seventies, and we must consider what it’ll do to us this time round.
 A plausible notion is to say that most harm will be inflicted on the purveyors of faux sophistication; those who have peddled rubbish at a too high price for a couple of recent economic cycles and got away with it; those whose products and services are soonest dropped when the money no longer reaches as far.
 If so, the Six Brasserie at Cambridge’s Varsity Hotel needs to watch its step.

 If you have been out to lunch lately, you probably went expecting a price hike from restaurants trying to make up lost ground, but you were perhaps not quite ready for the correction which has seen main courses go from £12-£15 to £18-£22; and for a standard £50-70 lunch, to turn into one that now costs something like £100-£120.
-You’d should certainly have expected a change from when we were last allowed out during Eat Out to Help Out, and if you haven’t been out since then, good luck when you do.
+You’d have certainly expected a change from when we were last allowed out during Eat Out to Help Out, and if you haven’t been out since then, good luck when you do.
 I have lunched out half a dozen times since early May, and as enjoyable a return to something resembling real life as that has been, it has lacked something – a hum, the sound of dropped cutlery, an inappropriate laugh; nevertheless, it’s been a pleasant, if noticeably expensive return to something a bit like what we once considered normal.
 But add the price hikes to managed rations, and it starts to feel like our soft middle is being squeezed from both ends.

 Our outing was not worse for having chosen the only day of torrential rain in a run of glorious weather, but it did begin there.
 Not one of the many staff came forward to take our dripping coats and we were forced to sit with them slung across the backs of our seats; perhaps they had been instructed not to let anything spoil their traditional brasserie costumes.
 Their rooftop restaurant, which only provides a glimpse of the bragged about river views and then to no more than five percent of diners, and only then if they stand on tip toes and crane their necks, describes itself as a Brasserie, but it seems to do just as much trade as a cocktail bar and high-tea salon – a funny combination, especially as their high-tea starts at midday.